caclab/reverie-reset/README.md

 The way it keeps order of the images is as follows:

 a.
 It checks for the total number of images that are already saved in the /public/imgs/captioned/ folder.
 If there are, lets say, 54 images already saved and captioned, it starts the neural network with the image_index 55.
 The new images in the conversion folder will be saved as 55.jpg, 56.jpg, 57.jpg and so on.
-The same goes to the vis.jaon file where the captions are saved, it will add them:
+The same goes to the vis.json file where the captions are saved, it will add them:

 		[
 			.